 Our Chorus Operations Survey (COS) is the most comprehensive source of data available on choruses and the choral field.
 The information gathered helps choruses make better decisions about programming, budgeting, staffing, and other management practices.
 Chorus America also uses this data to offer general compensation information for administrative and artistic leaders and singers, and to provide customized salary and compensation reports for administrative and artistic leaders.

 Chorus America members complete the COS through the SMU DataArts platform every other year.
-Learn more and complete the survey.

 This 2019 study builds on previous Chorus Impact Study data about the impact singing has on individuals and communities, and, for the first time, looks in-depth at the role that singing plays in the lives of older adults.
 The research shows that choral singing in America is stronger than ever, with 54 million Americans singing together today.